jopdorp/nln-live/README.md

 nln-live
 =========

-A system for non linear performances with live musicians.
+A system for live non linear and interactive instrumental music performances.

 # Quickstart